g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/17-l2vpn-configuration.md

 set protocols bgp group iBGP-AS65020-West family l2vpn signaling
 ```

-Now, with full connectivity, let's configure the VPWS on PEs, this time I'll apply the configuration on R7, but here I'll configure the two remote site in one time!
+Now, with the BGP families ready, let's configure the VPWS on the PEs.
+This time I'll apply the configuration on R7, but notice how we can configure the connections to both remote sites within the same routing instance!
 ```
 set interfaces ge-0/0/7 description to-CE5-1
 set interfaces ge-0/0/7 flexible-vlan-tagging